-In order for a school to maintain their success, a strong relationship with parents is essential.
+In order for a school to maintain continual success, a strong relationship with the parent community is essential.
 Borland Manor has a very active Parent-Faculty Organization (PFO) that coordinates closely with the staff.
-The PFO sponsors activities such as Math, Science, and Reading Days.
-The Reading Day is in conjunction with Dr. Seuss’ Birthday and Read Across America activities.
-They also sponsor Holiday parties -- Fall, Winter and Spring; “VIP” days per grade level; and the annual Fall Carnival and end of school year Family Picnic.
+The PFO sponsors ongoing activities and events that celebrate our students and school throughout the year.

 Remake Learning Days is a full week of events and activities that celebrates educational innovation.